top of page

 Unreflective Thinkers don't do these three things simply because they always assume they're right.
 So why do it at all?
 When you think you're always right you've killed, not just your creativity, or ability to solve problems, but worse, your ability to face difficulties that can't be solved at all, but only lived with.
 Put bluntly, an inability to face facts and live in reality itself becomes the problem.
 People who live this way tend to develop the nasty two-fold habit of psychological projection and moral reversal.
 This often serves as the foundation upon which political parties are formed.
 Two such parties in the USA, and not just the USA, come irresistably to mind.

-The important point is this: when we use language constitutively our definitions, ideas and explanations eventually end up in the same cul-de-sac, or tautalogy.
+When we use language constitutively our definitions, ideas, and explanations, eventually end up in the same cul-de-sac, or tautalogy.
 Constitutive thinking keeps people going, but doesn't get them anywhere.
-As we said before, this is why it always ends up creating more problems than it solves.
+Again, this is why it always ends up creating more problems than it solves.

-Hence the value of instrmental thinking as an Analytical Tool.
+Hence the value of instrumental thinking as an Analytical Tool.

 Note: Another value of our Analytical Tool is that it can be used to stay firmly grounded in reality while providing us with a much needed laugh as we search for and expose the many paralogisms so often found in the constitutive thinking of such intellectual monstrosities as Critical Race Theory.